unification-com/wrkchain/templates/docs/md/sections/node.md

 **Initialising the Node**

-The first time you run the node, you will need to initialise it by running the following:
+The first time you run the node, you will need to initialise it by both initialising the genesis block and creating a wallet file:

 **Note:** this only needs to be run _once_.

+First, initialise the genesis block:
 ```bash
 $$GOPATH/bin/geth init ~/.ethereum/genesis.json
 ```

+Next, create a new wallet file:
 ```bash
 export PRIVATE_KEY="PRIVATE_KEY_FOR_$__EV_PUBLIC_ADDRESS__"